Graduation and Retention Rates: Find Out if Anyone Sticks Around

 If you are not a "First-Time/Full-Time Undergraduate Degree Seeker" then you will want to ask Ave Maria University about graduation rates for other more appropriate groups of students.

-While Ave Maria University performs above average when it comes to the 37.6% of first-time/full-time students they graduate on time (two or four years depending on the degree), their overall graduation rate of 42.1% is below the national average.
+While Ave Maria University performs above average when it comes to the 41.2% of first-time/full-time students they graduate on time (two or four years depending on the degree), their overall graduation rate of 51.4% ranks it similar to the average college.

 The Majority of First-Time/Full-Time Non-Grads at This School Dropped Out.